CVOR Travel Nurse Jobs in Arizona

 CVOR Travel Nurse Pay in Arizona

-CVOR contracts in Arizona pay well, and for the usual reasons — the technical complexity, the call requirements, and steady facility demand all push rates up.
+CVOR contracts in Arizona pay well, and for the usual reasons: the technical complexity, the call requirements, and steady facility demand all push rates up.
 Based on current market data, weekly pay for CVOR travel nurses generally lands in the $2,500 to $3,350 per week range, with the exact number driven by facility, call structure, shift, and your experience level.
 Contracts with heavy call at the busiest cardiac programs tend to push toward the top of that range.

 One Arizona-specific upside worth flagging: cost of living swings hard across the state.
 Phoenix and Scottsdale run pricier, but several Arizona metros sit below the national average, and a lower cost of living stretches your tax-free housing stipend further than it would in a high-rent market.
-Pay also moves with the market and the season, so treat that range as a starting reference, not a promise.
-Your Junxion recruiter walks through the full package before you commit — the taxable rate, the stipends, the call structure — so you see real numbers for the actual contract.
+Pay also moves with the market and the season, so treat that range as a starting reference rather than a promise.
+Your Junxion recruiter goes over the full package before you commit โ€” taxable rate, stipends, call structure โ€” so you see real numbers for the actual contract.
 Here’s what a Junxion CVOR package in Arizona usually includes:

-• Competitive weekly pay in the current market range above, structured as taxable wages plus tax-free stipends
+• Competitive weekly pay in the current market range above, paid as taxable wages with tax-free stipends alongside

-• Tax-free housing stipend paid directly to you.
-You find and book your own place — Junxion doesn’t arrange or provide the housing itself, but your recruiter points you to trusted housing resources, and the stipend reflects the local cost of living.
+• Tax-free housing stipend sent directly to you.
+The search and booking stay in your hands; Junxion doesn’t arrange or provide the housing itself, but your recruiter points you to trusted housing resources, and the stipend reflects the local cost of living.
 (More on how that works in the FAQs.)

-• Tax-free meals and incidentals (M&IE) stipend included in your package
+• Tax-free meals and incidentals (M&IE) stipend included in every package

 • Health, dental, and vision insurance

-• Call pay on top of base, which matters in CVOR since nearly every contract carries call
+• Call pay on top of base, which carries weight in CVOR since nearly every contract carries call

 • Completion bonuses on select contracts and a 401(k) with contribution options